Location of the Charles Osterhoudt farm

 derived from a mortgage dated June 7, 1887

-Notes concerning the text in the document shown below:
+Notes concerning the text in the document:

 Chain” – A chain is a unit measuring 66 feet in length.
 There are 80 chains in a mile.